riicess/Swift-TroubleShooting-Guide/README.md

 ---

 ## Roblox Version Help
 - **Standard Launcher:** We recommend using the official Roblox launcher.
 If Roblox isn't updating, try a [Full Uninstall and Reinstall](#fully-uninstall-and-install).
-You can also use the [Roblox LIVE forcer tool](https://github.com/LilahCodes/swift/blob/main/support%20files/roblox%20LIVE%20forcer.bat).
 - **Bloxstrap/Fishstrap:** These tools help manage Roblox versions.
     - Typical folder paths are:
         - Bloxstrap: `%localappdata%\Bloxstrap\Versions`